elliotpark410/Note-Taker/README.md

 ## Code-Snippets

-This code snippet shows how you can create dynamically generated HTML file using node.js
+This code snippet shows how you can create a delete route to delete an object with JavaScript, Node.js, and npm Express

-* function writeToFile(employeeData) utilizes a node module called "fs", i.e. file system, which allows us to access physical file systems. "fs.writeFile()" method is used to asynchonously write specified data to a file

-* function writeToFile(employeeData) creates a file "./dist/index.html" and writes data "employeeData which is dynamically generated HTML using generateHTML.js and teamArray"

-* If there is an error during the file writing process, then it will console the error.
-If there is no error, then it will console "Your team profile has been created"
+* "app.delete("/api/notes/:id", function (req, res)" will create a DELETE route to delete a note depending on id parameter.
+For example, if user enters "http://localhost:3000/api/notes/4", then it will delete the note with id: 4

+* "fs.readFile("db/db.json", "utf8", (err, data)" is used to read existing array data in db.json

+* "let savedNotes = JSON.parse(data);" is used because the data in db.json was stored as stringified array so we need to do a JSON.parse

+* "let noteId = req.params.id;" takes the id parameter entered by user which will later be used to recreate the notes object minus the note with the id parameter entered.
+For example, if user enters "http://localhost:3000/api/notes/2", then it will recreate the savedNotes array minus the object that has id: 2

+* savedNotes uses the .filter() method which creates a new array filled with elements that pass the test of notDeletedNotes.id is not equal to noteId

+*  The for of statement loops through the values of an iterable object so it will loop through all of the notDeletedNotes in savedNotes array

 ```

-function generateCard(teamArray) {
+app.delete("/api/notes/:id", function (req, res) {
-  writeToFile(generateHTML(teamArray));
+  console.log("notes delete route successful");

+  fs.readFile("db/db.json", "utf8", (err, data) => {
+    err ? console.error(err) : console.log(data);
+    if (err) throw err;

+    let savedNotes = JSON.parse(data);
+    let noteId = req.params.id;
+    savedNotes = savedNotes.filter((notDeletedNote) => {
+      return notDeletedNote.id != noteId;
+    });

+    let newNotesId = 0;
+    for (notDeletedNote of savedNotes) {
+      notDeletedNote.id = newNotesId.toString();
+      newNotesId++;
     }

-function writeToFile(employeeData) {
+    fs.writeFileSync(
+      "./db/db.json",
+      JSON.stringify(savedNotes, null, 2),
+      "utf8",
-  fs.writeFile("./dist/index.html", employeeData, (err) => {
+      (err, data) => {
+        err ? console.error(err) : console.log(data);
-    if (err) {
+        if (err) throw err;
-      console.log(err);
-      return;
-    } else {
-      console.log("Your team profile has been created");
       }
+    );

+    res.json(savedNotes);
   });
-}
+});

 ```